Nutribullet or Nutri Ninja – which is the best blender?Eight blenders vie for top spot in Which? tests

 Nutribullet or Nutri Ninja?

-The Nutribullet has been grabbing the headlines for a while now, but should you choose a model from this amazingly popular family of bullet blenders or would a Nutri Ninja be a better choice?
+The Nutribullet has been grabbing the headlines for a while now, but should you choose a model from this amazingly popular family of four bullet blenders or would a Nutri Ninja be a better choice?

 We've just put the larger Nutribullet 900 under the spotlight.
 We've already tested its popular little brother – go to our Nutribullet 600 review to find out what we thought of it.

 We've also re-tested the longer-established and lower-powered Magic Bullet.
 Could this cheaper bullet blender be an option if you don't fancy shelling out three figures for a blender?

 The Nutri Ninja BL450UK is both button-free and program-free so has a similar feel to the Nutribullet range.
 It's nearly £30 cheaper than the Nutribullet 600, so might be a smarter purchase if it blends well.
 We also tested the higher powered and pricier Nutri Ninja Auto IQ BL480UK – which has a couple of blending programs to choose from.

 Don't miss our Nutribullet vs Nutri Ninja guide.